web3se-lab/SmartBERT/README.md

 # SmartBERT

-🧐 Learning representations from **smart contracts**!
+🧐 Learn representations from **smart contracts**!

 ![SmartBERT Framework](./framework.png)

 ## Introduction

-**SmartBERT** is a pre-trained programming language model specifically fine-tuned for analyzing **smart contracts**.
-Based on [microsoft/codebert-base-mlm](https://huggingface.co/microsoft/codebert-base-mlm), which itself follows the [RoBERTa](https://huggingface.co/facebook/roberta-base) architecture using a simple **Masked Language Model (MLM)** objective, SmartBERT converts contract code into embeddings suitable for various downstream tasks in smart contract analysis.
+**SmartBERT** is a pre-trained programming language model specifically fine-tuned for analyzing **Smart Contracts**.
+Based on [microsoft/codebert-base-mlm](https://huggingface.co/microsoft/codebert-base-mlm), which itself follows the [RoBERTa](https://huggingface.co/facebook/roberta-base) architecture using a simple **Masked Language Model (MLM)** objective, SmartBERT converts _function_ code into embeddings utilized in various downstream tasks in smart contract analysis.

 ## Installation

-To set up the environment for SmartBERT, it is recommended to first create a virtual environment using tools like [Anaconda](https://www.anaconda.com/).
+To set up the environment for SmartBERT, it is recommended to first create a virtual python environment using tools like [Anaconda](https://www.anaconda.com/).

 Then, install the required packages with: